iamh2o/gravity_well/README.md

 ## Disclaimers

+- This app is tested to run on Mac/Linux ( at the moment! ).
+  - This plugin is not tested on mobile devices (which is not expected to work presently), or on windows machines (which probably will work).

-- The plugin accesses files outside of the Obsidian vault structure, which is generally discouraged for Obsidian plugins.
-However, this is done only at the user’s request, and the process is non-destructive.
+- The plugin accesses files outside of the Obsidian vault structure, which is generally discouraged for Obsidian plugins. **However**, this is done only at the user’s request, and the process is non-destructive.
+Files to be imported are read from the speficied directory, nothing else & w/out user direction, the plugin can not look outside the vault.
-- Compatibility with mobile devices is not guaranteed.

 ---